-The winning portfolio of work for Event, the magazine of the Mail on Sunday, includes encounters with Anne Robinson (“I must be worth £50 million …”) Anthony Horowitz (“Idris Elba is too street to play Bond …”) and the late Brian Sewell (“My friends are stealing from me …”).
-Read his A-Z of interviews here.
+Cole has also been named Interviewer of the Year at the Press Awards.
+His winning portfolio of interviews for Event, the magazine of the Mail on Sunday, includes encounters with Anne Robinson (“I must be worth £50 million …”) Anthony Horowitz (“Idris Elba is too street to play Bond …”) and the late Brian Sewell (“My friends are stealing from me …”).
+Choose from his A-Z of interviews here.

-Cole is a visiting lecturer at the University of Westminster and has led courses for the Arvon Foundation.
+Cole has been a visiting lecturer at the University of Westminster and has led courses for the Arvon Foundation.
 He is available as a consultant to help individuals and companies understand and communicate their own stories.